 "Without all of them, and the cooperation of other participants, such as Giant food stores, Walgreens, the Westgate Mall, South Mall, Target and municipalities, this event would not have been such a success," Martin added.

-At the sites, residents discarded boxes and bags of medications -- everything from chemotherapy drugs for seriously ill family members to medications for children's ear infections and pet medications.
+During past collections, residents discarded boxes and bags of medications -- everything from chemotherapy drugs for seriously ill family members to medications for children's ear infections and pet medications.
 Police reported that some people had medications in their homes for years and were grateful for the opportunity to dispose of it in a safe way.